HowMuchDoINeed.co logo

 How to calculate bolt spacing?

-To calculate bolt spacing, refer to building codes or manufacturer guidelines for minimum distances.
-Measure from the end and edge of your timber, then space bolts evenly along the length, ensuring you meet or exceed the minimum gap (usually 100 mm or 4" between bolts, 50 mm or 2" from ends).
+Start with your building code or manufacturer guidelines to get the minimum distances, then measure in from the end and edge of the timber.
+Space your bolts evenly along the length from there, making sure you meet or exceed the minimum gap — typically 100 mm (4") between bolts and 50 mm (2") from the ends.
+The worked example above shows it step by step.

 What happens if fasteners are spaced too close together?